 Playing at Theatre Asylum on Santa Monica Blvd., as a Hollywood Fringe Festival 2014 Encore extension, The Most Massive Woman Wins, by Madeleine George and directed by Lish Ananda, opened the 2014-15 inaugural season for the Poor Man Theatre Company, and I will say, it was definitely a great choice.

-The Most Massive Woman Wins takes a look at how today’s society and the media has arrested women’s bodies away from them.
+The Most Massive Woman Wins takes a look at how today’s society and the media has wrested women’s bodies away from them.
 Espousing rhetoric that takes a journey with four ladies as they claim their bodies back, this play attempts to become a champion for Woman’s Rights and “girl power.”

 “Baby Got Back!”